Compare ETS

 Borrowing is allowed within a single trading phase.

-PHASE TWO: From Phase 2 to Phase 3, banking was initially limited to the higher of two limits: the net annual number of allowances sold by the entity in Phase 2; or company- and facility-specific limits of 250,000 KAUs and 5,000 KAUs, respectively.
+PHASE 2: From Phase 2 to Phase 3, banking was initially limited to the higher of two limits: the net annual number of allowances sold by the entity in Phase 2; or company- and facility-specific limits of 250,000 KAUs and 5,000 KAUs, respectively.
 Borrowing was limited to 15% of an entity’s obligation in 2018.

 Rules on banking and borrowing were adjusted in 2019.
 The borrowing limit was set by each entity’s past borrowing activity, according to the following formula: Compliance obligation of the entity x [Borrowing limit of previous year – (“borrowing ratio” in previous year x 50%)]/entity’s emission volume.

-- For allowances from the 2018 vintage (KAU18), entities can bank either three times the net sales (total allowances sold minus total allowances bought) or 75,000 allowances for companies emitting >125,000 tCO2e (or 15,000 allowances for companies emitting >25,000 tCO2e) — whichever is higher;
+• For 2018 vintage allowances, entities could bank either three times the net sales (total allowances sold minus total allowances bought) or 75,000 allowances for companies emitting >125,000 tCO2e or 15,000 allowances for companies emitting >25,000 tCO2e — whichever was higher;

 Banking in Phase 3: